rosiejs/rosie/README.md

 - **instance.attrs(`{attribute_1: value_1, attribute_2: value_2, ...}`)** - `attribute_i` is a string, `value_i` is either an object or generator function.

 See `instance.attr` above for details.
-Note: there is no way to specify dependencies using this method, so if you need that, you should use `instance.attr` instead.

 #### instance.option: